 Click here to read more articles about Roof & Attic

-This article originally appeared in the July/August 2001
+A version of this article appears in the July/August 2001

 issue of Home Energy Magazine.